Not a Pawn…RAID Japan’s “The Bishop”

 After mulling over specs, available promo vids and press release material, I made the choice to grab The Bishop as my first taste of the Maxx series.
 I was anxious to get this new Gen model in hand, as I’ve been a fan of the Technix and Gladiator series.
 I had high hopes.

-One of the first things I noticed about this rod when I got it in hand was just how fast the taper was.
-This is a TRUE X-fast that shuts down quickly!
-Often, these unique tapers can prove challenging for some when it comes to casting, as you usually need to adjust release time(s) to compensate for the lack of loading abilities.
-More on this later.
+After mulling over all the details of the build, my hand reached for that top guide to check taper and I was quite surprised at just how fast the taper was.
+It reminded me very much of the legendary Megabass Hedgehog Casting rod tapers…This is a TRUE X-fast that shuts down quickly!
+Often, these tapers can prove challenging for some anglers when it comes to casting, as you usually need to adjust release time(s) to compensate for the lack of loading abilities.
+At that point…it was to the Taper Tester this rod went.

 The Taper Tester shows that true X-fast taper in action.
 But don’t let that quick transition into backbone scare you away.